 Except!
 What’s going on with my WordPress admin page?

-When you go to the admin page, little problems might start to appear.
+When you deploy Cloudflare, wp-admin or your desktop admin page, little problems might start to appear.

 The most common issue is slow loading.
-Or on rare occasions, perhaps a white page.
+Or on rare occasions, perhaps even a white page.

 After a few days, the problems usually tend to get worse.